crossbario/crossbar/docs/pages/cdc/CDC-API-Reference.md

 Verify a token/PIN code reveived for a pending user registration.

+> **Security note.** Any client can call this.
+A successful call will make both the `<verification_id>` and the `token` be consumed, and the values cannot be reused.
+Upon an unsucessful call, the number of retries is limited per `<verification_id>` and per `<token>`.

 When this call returns successfully, the user is created.

-> To register more public keys for the user, calls above procedure again with different public keys.
+To register more public keys for the user, calls above procedure again with different public keys.
 This will send a challenge as well and proceed exactly like above.

 ### Creating Realms